SS La Bourgogne: Legal cases

-Judge Dillon, whose wife and daughter were killed in the sinking, told The New York Times that "he did not understand that this decision absolved the company for responsibility for the accident, but that it merely established that the company was not liable under the limited liability statute".
-He had given up litigation in the case "in disgust long ago.
-No matter if a hundred courts or men should say that there was no culpability attaching to the company for the loss of that ship, I should know that there was."

-La Bourgognes victims included a US millionaire, T Straus, with his wife and two daughters.
-He left an estate valued at $4 million, which the US authorities held for want of claimants.
-On 29 March 1901 his German relatives in Stalluponen, East Prussia (now Nesterov in the Kaliningrad Oblast of Russia), retained counsel to claim his estate.

 On 9 May 1904 the commissioner appointed by Judge Townsend submitted his report.
 He recommended compensation payments to five claimants for the value of money and personal effects that were lost when relatives of theirs were killed in the sinking.

 On 27 June 1905 the United States Circuit Court of Appeals fixed CGT's liability at FF 113,419, equivalent to about $35,000.
 Claimants had been seeking nearly $3 million, and indicated their intention to appeal to the US Supreme Court.